-- Automotive fuels can be harmful or fatal if swallowed.
-Fuels such as gasoline and ethanol are highly toxic and if swallowed can cause death or permanent injury.
-If fuel is swallowed, call a physician immediately, even if no symptoms are immediately apparent.
-The toxic effects of fuel may not be visible for hours. - Avoid inhaling fuel vapors.
+- Avoid inhaling fuel vapors.
 Inhaling too much fuel vapor of any kind can lead to eye and respiratory tract irritation.
 In severe cases, excessive or prolonged breathing of fuel vapor can cause serious illness and permanent injury. - Avoid getting fuel liquid in your eyes.
 If fuel is splashed in the eyes, remove contact lenses (if worn), flush with water for 15 minutes and seek medical attention.
 Failure to seek proper medical attention could lead to permanent injury. - Fuels can also be harmful if absorbed through the skin.
 If fuel is splashed on the skin and/or clothing, promptly remove contaminated clothing and wash skin thoroughly with soap and water.
 Repeated or prolonged skin contact with fuel liquid or vapor causes skin irritation. - Be particularly careful if you are taking "Antabuse" or other forms of disulfiram for the treatment of alcoholism.
 Breathing gasoline and/or ethanol vapors, or skin contact could cause an adverse reaction.
 In sensitive individuals, serious personal injury or sickness may result.
 If fuel is splashed on the skin, promptly wash skin thoroughly with soap and water.
-Consult a physician immediately if you experience an adverse reaction.

-• FFV fuel tanks may contain zero to 85 percent ethanol.
+Consult a physician immediately if you experience an adverse reaction. - FFV fuel tanks may contain zero to 85% ethanol.
 Any fuel blends containing gasoline and ethanol should be treated the same as "Fuel Ethanol."
 To identify if your vehicle is an FFV, it may be equipped with a yellow fuel cap with the text "E85/Gasoline", or check if there is a label on the fuel filler door.